-In the Supernatural episode "First Born," Dean met Cain (yes that Cain, as in Cain and Abel) and the show stepped off into a new bit of mythology.
+In the Supernatural episode "First Born," Dean (Jensen Ackles) met Cain (yes that Cain, as in Cain and Abel) and the show stepped off into a new bit of mythology.
 Putting a twist on the biblical tale, Supernatural's version had Cain striking a deal with Lucifer to save his brother Abel from going to hell.
 Cain traded his soul in hell for Abel's soul in heaven and, though Lucifer agreed, the deal came with one caveat: Cain had to be the one to kill his brother and send him to heaven.

 Anyone who has watched Supernatural for any length of time could draw the lines of similarity between the show's version of Cain and Abel and the Winchesters.
 But even knowing what Cain was forced to do to his brother, Dean didn't hesitate to accept Cain's mark so that he could wield the First Blade and (hopefully) kill Abaddon.